dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 For now it will do nothing but update the private field we created.
 We'll come back to this after the method is properly bound.

-Virtual methods are a bit different for the regular bindings.
+Virtual methods are a bit different from the regular bindings.
 Instead of explicitly registering the method itself, we'll register a special function that Godot will call to ask if a particular virtual method is implemented in our extension.
 The engine will pass a ``StringName`` as an argument so, following